diegojromerolopez/djanban/README.md

 You can also give other board members access to the dashboard.
 Each member will be able to access to his/her own boards, so it is perfect for a multi-project team.

 ![How it works](resources/images/diagrams/how-it-works.png)

-# Test site

-Sign up in this [test site](https://djanban-test.intelligenia.com/) and share your ideas, suggestion or bug reports.

-IMPORTANT NOTE: **this site deletes all your data each day**, so don't use it for your projects.
-Use it for testing this web app.
-If you need help some help when installing this project in your servers, contact me and I will help you.

 # Requirements